-With some of the top formwork design specialists globally working within the IDH team, we have a very strong background in formwork design.
-Our engineering team provides efficient, compliant and clear drawings using GASS, Titan, Logik, Doka, Topec, Cuplock, MKII, RMD systems, as well as in traditional timber.
+With some of the top formwork design specialists globally within the IDH team, we provide efficient and clear formwork designs using GASS, Titan, Logik, Doka, Topec, Cuplock, MKII, RMD systems, as well as in traditional timber.

 Formwork Design is the process of specifying the configuration necessary to enable the formwork to be manufactured and easily assembled and disassembled, whilst maintaining the strength to withstand the hydrostatic forces exerted by the wet concrete.

 Formwork is needed by all contractors who are responsible for the construction of concrete structures, be they walls, columns or foundations, on a construction site or any other project.
 The importance of formwork cannot be overstressed as it is directly responsible for the final appearance, accuracy and integrity of the finished, hardened concrete structure.

 Regulations are contained within an approved official ‘standard’ which, in the UK, is BS5975:2019 (published by the BSI).
 These enable the designer, detailer and contractors to ensure that the design carried out will meet the requirements of the standard, not least, regarding the formwork having proper constructability so that it’s safe to use.
 We work to the latest codes of practice including British Standards and Eurocodes, as well as industry guidance.

 We know how expensive hiring a completely new set of new equipment is, and, as an independent company we always endeavour to utilise customer-owned equipment and materials and re-sequence its use within the overall scheme where possible.
 We are happy to take direction on phasing and preferred equipment in every project.